You will learn

 Note that these banners would only work if the recipient opens the email on a mobile device and is not using Gmail or Outlook.

-Both approaches are discussed in How to use an email to collect SMS consent.
+Both approaches are discussed in our article on how to use an email to collect SMS consent.

-You can create an Instagram sticker that redirects to a landing page.
-Thus, you can potentially gather consent from anyone who sees the sticker.
+You can then post this link as part of an Instagram sticker.
+Thus, you can more easily gather consent from anyone who sees it.

 Advanced methods

 Depending on how someone opted out, they may need to resubscribe in a certain way.
-Note that for the "UNSTOP" and "START" keywords, you must have a list titled "SMS Subscribers."
-The capitalization must match exactly as shown here.
+Note that for the UNSTOP and START keywords, you must have an "SMS Subscribers" list, titled and capitalized exactly as shown.

-If you have a toll-free number someone previously texted "STOP," the only way for them to be resubscribed is for them to text the word "UNSTOP."
+If you have a toll-free number and someone previously texted STOP, the only way for them to be resubscribed is for them to text the words START or UNSTOP.
 This is required by wireless carriers in order for them to deliver messages.
-If they use some other method to resubscribe, the profile will show the individual as opted in, but wireless carriers will not deliver any messages to that recipient until they text the word "UNSTOP."
+If they use some other method to resubscribe, the profile will show the individual as opted in, but wireless carriers will not deliver any messages to that recipient until they text the word START or UNSTOP.

-If your customer did not opt out via the “STOP” keyword, and instead used an unsubscribe link, they can resubscribe using forms, UNSTOP, or via checkout.
+If your customer did not opt out via the STOP keyword, and instead used an unsubscribe link, they can resubscribe using forms, START or UNSTOP, or via checkout.
 Similarly, if you have a short code, your customers can resubscribe by any method.